 - Complications of the disease include pain with intercourse, inability to have intercourse, erectile dysfunction, depression and a permanent abnormal angulation of the penis

 - The prognosis of Peyronie's disease varies from good to poor, depending on the individual's response to treatments

 What is Peyronie's disease?

 Peyronie's disease (also termed Peyronie disease) is the development of scar tissue inside the penis that causes the penis to develop abnormal curvature (contracture) in the scarred area.
 The disease may occur in about 1% to 8% of men, most frequently in men aged about 40 to 70 years old.
 The disease also may occur more frequently with men that develop:

 It occasionally can occur in younger men.

 What causes Peyronie's disease?

 The exact cause of Peyronie's disease is not known.
 However, whatever can cause plaque or scar formation in the penile shaft is a likely causal candidate.
 Researchers have suggested several possible agents such as vitamin E deficiency, beta-blocking medications, elevations in serotonin, and genetic causes.
-Some researchers think that minor vascular traumas to the penis (during sex or athletic endeavors) that may reoccur over time may lead to scar formation.
+Some researchers think that minor vascular traumas to the penis (during sex, athletic or exercise endeavors) that may reoccur over time may lead to scar formation.
 None of these possible agents or processes is proven to be the cause to date.

 Viewers share their comments